opendocsg/slw-judgments-backfill/2018_SGHC_80/report.md

 64     I therefore dismiss the application.

-65     As for costs, the Applicant referred me to the High Court decision in _Vellama d/o Marie Muthu v Attorney-General_ [2013] 1 SLR 797 in which the High Court made no order as to costs on the ground that the application raised public law issues of general importance and the applicant was not seeking to protect some private interest.
+65     As for costs, the Applicant referred me to the High Court decision in _Vellama d/o Marie Muthu v Attorney-General_ <span class="citation">[2013] 1 SLR 797</span> in which the High Court made no order as to costs on the ground that the application raised public law issues of general importance and the applicant was not seeking to protect some private interest.
 The Respondent accepted that public interest is a relevant factor to consider.
 However, the Respondent submitted that in the present case, the primary focus of the application was on the mandatory order to compel the remaining MPs in the MYT GRC to vacate their seats and there was no basis at all for this.
 The Respondent therefore submitted that costs should follow the event.
 I agreed with the Respondent.
 As the Applicant did not disagree with the Respondent’s quantification of costs, I ordered costs to be paid by the Applicant to the Respondent fixed at $10,764.35 inclusive of disbursements.

  Copyright © Government of Singapore.